dipuk0506/UQ/README.md

 #### This repository contains several scripts of Uncertainty-Aware Neural Network Trainining.
 We apply codes to several datasets and upload codes in Jupyter Notebooks with execution details.

 ### Folder 'CAM' conains scripts of the following paper:
-Kabir, H.M., 2023.
-Reduction of Class Activation Uncertainty with Background Information. arXiv preprint arXiv:2305.03238.
+Kabir, HM Dipu.
+"Reduction of class activation uncertainty with background information."
+IEEE Transactions on Artificial Intelligence (2025).

 ### Folder 'Direct Intervals' conains scripts of the following paper:
 Kabir, H.D., Khosravi, A., Kavousi-Fard, A., Nahavandi, S. and Srinivasan, D., 2021.
 Optimal uncertainty-guided neural network training.
 Applied Soft Computing, 99, p.106878.